eBay/restcommander/Workflow&Architecture.md

-Workflow & Architect : restructure via AKKA to achieve horizontal scalability
+Workflow & Architecture : restructure via AKKA to achieve horizontal scalability
 ==========
 [Overview](#a_overview) | [Actors](#a_actors) |  [Messages](#a_messages)